 A musette is the bag full of food that cyclists get during a road race — and also the name of this everything-bikes cafe by the Burrard St. Bridge.
 Musette is made for cyclists who love a strong espresso.
 Bikes hang from the walls, road bikes are up for rent, and shop swag includes cycling jerseys.
 And still, none of it outshines the simple, but delicious, coffee menu.

 Intimidated by espresso culture?
 Start your education at Milano, the only spot in town with a bar sampling eight different espressos.
 The Italian-style roaster has three Vancouver locations including cafes in Gastown and the West End Vancouver, but the flagship roasting facility and coffee lounge in Denman is the place to be.
 The space is always full of people working, meeting, or chatting, and the patio backs onto Jonathan Rogers Park with a view of the downtown skyline.
 Hard to beat.

 This is the co-working cafe you choose when you want to pair tech with coffee, in more ways than one.
 Street level: the coffee bar has a room full of tables for freelancers or industry events and a third-wave (coffee-as-science) pour-over machine that’s one of only TWO in Canada.
 Above the co-working space is BrainStation, a tech school and digital industry hub.
 Think airy and modern and full of tech-designer types.
 Quantum is also jumping on the education train by offering brewing courses out of their downtown hub.

 Local roaster Matchstick lives at the hub at Fraser and Kingsway.
 Most people only pass by the area on their commute, but there’s a surprising amount of good food and parking space to make a pit stop.
 Grab a seat at Matchstick’s long communal table and definitely consider anything served on the house-baked bread.
-FYI: these guys have equally beautiful spaces in Chinatown and up Main St. by Riley Park, and on Davie St. downtown.
+FYI: these guys have equally beautiful spaces in Yaletown, Chinatown, up Main St. by Riley Park, and on Davie St. downtown.